Do you have a fear of flying with toddlers?

 And, if they’re too excited, you run the risk of them being too excited.
 Which could mean impossible to reason with or sit still, which will make an unpleasant first flight for both of you.

 Some advocate letting them run around at the gate to blow off steam before boarding.
-We have seven stitches in a (then) preschooler’s eyelid that tells us that’s not the right choice for our kids.
+We have seven stitches in a (then) preschooler’s eyelid that shows it’s not the right choice for our kids.
 Plus, they’re tough to wind down.
 Keeping calm with stories and eye spy and watching the hustle and bustle on the jetway works better for our family.

 You may consider buying some children’s books about flying.
 There are a couple of great ones out there and they offer the added bonus of also showing your child how they are expected to behave while on a plane.